Mpolo173212/Mpolo173212/README.md

 ## Hi there 👋

+My name is Mitchell, I am an Undergraduate Environmental Engineer at the University of Toledo.
+I am working towards a career in resilience within the water-energy nexus.

+I am currently working on:
+- Automating normal engineering calculations and tying them to helpful data visualization methods
+- A videogame called W.A.D.E.
+  - This will be a way for me to pair my experience with programming and engineering in a fun way

 <!--
 **Mpolo173212/Mpolo173212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.